cce2955/webminator/README.md

 If you encounter any issues or errors during the compression process, the script will pause to display relevant error messages.
 Review the provided messages for insights into the problem.

 # Notes
+* For best results, record on a stage with minimal movement (training mode in most games are optimal)

-Working on the ability to specify times and disable audio, coming soon
+* Working on the ability to specify times and disable audio, coming soon